defder-su/SaveMedia/README.md

 - Download all kind of content: channels, playlists and individual videos
 - Download audio only content, in the best possible quality
 - Content separated in two to be easier to archive
-- Dedicated scripts to download videos destined to be watched and deleted on a PC
-- Dedicated scripts to download videos destined to be watched and deleted on a Mobile device
 - Easily expandable for users familiar with yt-dlp / youtube-dl
 - [SponsorBlock](https://sponsor.ajay.app/) integration using [mpv_sponsorblock](https://github.com/po5/mpv_sponsorblock) by [@po5](https://github.com/po5)
 - [Jellyfin](https://jellyfin.org/) integration using [Jellyfin YouTube Metadata Plugin](https://github.com/ankenyr/jellyfin-youtube-metadata-plugin) by [@ankenyr](https://github.com/ankenyr)